mentorloop/jiggl/README.md

 ## Yeah but actually how?

-Schedule `npm run cron` to run periodically, and it will:
+Schedule `npm run sync` to run periodically, and it will:

 - Sync Toggl Groups & Users to your DB